ck4adventure/recipe-app/src/content/unity/lecture-1.md

 ---
-title: Lesson 1 - Basic Apps
+title: Lesson 1 Basic Apps
-path: unity/lecture-1
+path: /unity/lecture-1
 date: 2020-12-23
+category: unity
 ---

 In order to be introduced to some very basic concepts, we will be writing our first console app.
 The IDE is what we use to create `source code` which is then compiled by the `IDE` into `common intermediate language`, which will later be turned into the actual machine instructions that will run on the chip of whatever computer our software is actually running on.